gabrielCaio/UI-Clone-youtube/README.md

-# Youtube UI-CLone
+# Youtube UI-Clone (Dark Theme)

-This project is an UI-Clone of youtube.
+This project is an UI-Clone of youtube (Dark Theme).

 ## Available Scripts